 This is the amazing true story of the world’s first women’s rights movement, and the woman who took it to the West.
 Clarina Nichols is for people looking for role models in history who can inspire the girls of tomorrow.

-Named as a best Young Adult book by the American Library Association’s Amelia Bloomer Project, Clarina Nichols: Frontier Crusader for Women’s Rights is suitable for readers 12 and up.
+Named as a best Young Adult book for 2017 by the American Library Association’s Amelia Bloomer Project, Clarina Nichols: Frontier Crusader for Women’s Rights is suitable for readers 12 and up.

 “Readers will gain a sense of the bravery and conviction it took for Nichols and other women to challenge unjust and ingrained ideologies in order to ensure freedom for future generations.”